Christ Church Watney Street (1841 – 1951)

 THE CHURCH BUILDING

-John Shaw junior (1803-70), was the son of John Shaw 1776-1832 who had been articled to George Gwilt the Elder, the architect of St Dunstan Fleet Street.
+John Shaw junior (1803-70) - left - was the son of John Shaw (1776-1832) who had been articled to George Gwilt the Elder, and was the architect of St Dunstan Fleet Street - see here for details of links between the Gwilt and Shaw families, and that of Dr Mayo, Rector of St George-in-the-East in the latter part of the 18th century.
 Shaw junior had worked on Christ's Hospital.
 Christ Church was in the 'Lombardic' Romanesque (or 'Round') style, in grey bricks with stone dressings, with slated pyramid spires on the two west end towers.
 Inside, he addressed one of chief chief architectural problems of the age – providing maximum seating without ugly wooden galleries – by creating in the nave an arcade of two tiers of round-headed arches, the upper one like a triforium containing the galleries, with a clearstorey above (a solution that can be found elsewhere).

 a letter to Bishop Blomfield about a new church in Bethnal Green, John